All About the Three Sisters Mountains in Canmore, Alberta

 You can see the Three Sisters from almost anywhere in Canmore.
 However, there are a few locations that are real standouts.

 Cross the Bow Valley Trail road and go under the train tracks, and you’ll find a faint path leading you to the photo point in about five minutes.
-Get there early morning or in the evening for awesome creek reflections.
+Get there early in the morning or in the evening for awesome creek reflections.

 While the Three Sisters are amazing at any time of day, the light shines best on them in the morning.
 Get up early to catch sunrise there!
 In the summer, you can catch the first light hitting the Little Sister around 6am (depending on the time of year).